ThemeBoy/SportsPress/readme.txt

 Yes, CSV importers are included with the plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.

 == Changelog ==

+= 1.4.2 =
+* Tweak - Remove solid color from base stylesheet to improve integration.

 = 1.4.1 =
 * Fix - League table positions not sorting by sort order.